 You can also consider using these 5 Google Docs Add-ons that we recommend for content writers in your editing process.

 We use Canva to create most of our images.
 It’s an intuitive graphic design platform that helps you make your posts look premium without the time, effort and resources that go into professionally produced imagery.
 It also allows you to create beautiful iconography instead of relying on stock photos.

-If need something fancier, such as an infographic, we will then make a request with our designers, who will work on it with Adobe Photoshop.
+If we need something fancier, such as an infographic, we will then make a request with our designers, who will work on it using Adobe Photoshop.
 Photoshop is unbelievably powerful but has a steep learning curve, so that’s a discussion for another time.

 Time: 5 minutes

 Considering how powerful SEO is, the process of it takes almost no time at all, as long as you’re using the right tools.

 It’s also worth pointing out that when working strategically on your content plan, you often have your keywords before the writing process even begins.